 Any such request should be made in writing to the Head Teacher of the school.
-The governing body will make its decision about the request based on the circumstances of each case and in the best interests of the child.
-In addition to taking into account the views of the Head Teacher who has statutory responsibility for the internal organisation, management and control of the school, the governing body will take into account the views of the parents and of appropriate medical and education professionals.
+The admissions authority will make its decision about the request based on the circumstances of each case and in the best interests of the child.
+In addition to taking into account the views of the Head Teacher who has statutory responsibility for the internal organisation, management and control of the school, the admissions authority will take into account the views of the parents and of appropriate medical and education professionals.

 An application can be made for a place for a child at any time outside the admission round and the child will be admitted where there are available places.
 Applications should be made to the school by contacting Head Teacher at St Leonard’s Catholic School, North End, Durham, DH1 4NG.
 Parents will be advised of the outcome of their application in writing.

 Where there are places available but more applications than places, the published oversubscription criteria will be applied.

 If there are no places available, a request can be made that the child is added to the waiting list (see above).